rpax/MASSIS/__hugo_web/content/about.md

 +++

-MASSIS is a simulation framework for scenarios in indoor environments, allowing to design spaces, and specifying the behavior of the elements and people in them.
-These behaviors specifications may vary substantially: From a simple presence detector to human behavior.
-It is capable of supporting thousands of agents, each one with an specific behavior.
-The behavior specification is done outside the simulation platform, and multiple behavior models can be integrated.
+MASSIS is a  framework that facilitates the simulation of scenarios with multiple agents (representing people, robots, sensors, etc.) in indoor environments (i.e., in a building).
+MASSIS provides support for designing spaces and specifying the behavior of the elements and agents in them.
+It is possible to define a great diversity of behaviours, from a simple sensor to the decisions of a person.
+MASSIS has been designed to keep this flexibility withough hindering performance.
+The framework is capable of supporting thousands of agents, each one with an specific behavior.

 {{< fig "http://i.imgur.com/1AnvPlq.png" >}}

-The simulation progress can be visualized in 3D, from different perspectives, or in 2D.
-The 2D visualization library is based on layers (the elements of each layer are drawn on top of the previous layer), making easier the development of a new type of visualization for specific purposes.
-Also, it allows to save the simulation changes, recording each agent state in every step of the simulation.
-These changes are saved in an open and independent format (JSON), allowing the analysis of the results from any other platform and language.
+The simulation progress can be visualized from different perspectives in 3D or in 2D.
+The 2D visualization library is based on layers (the elements of each layer are drawn on top of the previous layer).
+This facilitates the development of a new type of visualization for specific purposes.
+Also, it is possible to save the simulation changes, recording each agent state in every step of the simulation.
+These changes are saved in an open and independent format (JSON), which allows further analysis of the results with other tools.

 {{< fig "http://i.imgur.com/PuXmC7F.png" >}}
 {{< fig "http://i.imgur.com/Uw6JFi3.png" >}}